BUSINESS

 • Salary reduction: The 30% ruling reduces your Box 1 taxable salary, but it does not reduce Box 2 income (dividends and capital gains are not covered)

-• Partial non-resident status: If you opt for partial non-resident status, income from foreign substantial interests is exempt from Box 2.
-Dutch BV income remains fully taxable
+• Partial non-resident status (abolished): Until 2025, 30% ruling holders could opt for partial non-resident status, which exempted income from foreign substantial interests from Box 2.
+This option was abolished on 1 January 2025.
+Pre-2024 holders may retain it through end of 2026 under transitional rules.
+Dutch BV income was always fully taxable regardless.

 Reporting & Filing